 Our personal favorite place to go for a walk in Florence, these gardens as we see today were designed by Tribolo under Cosimo de Medici in the late 16th century.
 Located behind the Palazzo Pitti (the main headquarters for the Medici Grand Dukes).
 You’ll find garden temples, sculptures (many by Bernardo Buontalenti), grottos, fountains and romantic walkways.
 The gardens have been open to the public since 1776 and while a classic Italian garden, there are many English influences introduced by the Lorraines in the 18th- 19th centuries.

-Il Bargello is one of the loveliest museums in Florence with a pretty courtyard and wonderful collection of sculptures (Donatello, Michelangelo), medieval weapons, jewelry and ancient tapestries.
-The historic Galleria dell’ Accademia is rightly famous as it is home to the original David by Michelangelo (a copy is in the Piazza della Signoria).
+Il Bargello is one of the loveliest museums in Florence with a pretty courtyard and wonderful collection of sculptures (Donatello, Michelangelo), medieval weapons, jewelry, and ancient tapestries.
+The historic Galleria dell’ Accademia is rightly famous as it is home to the original David by Michelangelo (a copy is in the Piazza Della Signoria).
 Other masterpieces include Michelangelo’s slaves and this Pieta of Palestina.
-The Dominican convent and museum of San Marco is very interesting to visit for history buffs, as it was here that Savonarola gave his fiery sermons.
-The museum is an example of a pristinely preserved fifteenth century convent.
+The Dominican convent and museum of San Marco are very interesting to visit for history buffs, as it was here that Savonarola gave his fiery sermons.
+The museum is an example of a pristinely preserved fifteenth-century convent.

 Buy Majolica ceramics and dine at the beautiful Alle Murate restaurant on Via del Proconsolo.
 High-end boutiques abound on Via Tornabuoni (Gucci, Versace, Bulgari, Prada) and Via Della Vigna Nuova (Dolce & Gabbana).
 The Ponte Vecchio (the oldest bridge in Florence and the only one not bombed in WWII) is full of interesting jewelers.